 Most viable products can live by itself for some time.
 They are acceptable and functional so innovators and even early adopters can are happy with it.

-Here’s a list of products that seemed to conquer the market but failed to gain customers trust:
+Here’s a list of successful minimum viable product examples and then unsuccessful products that seemed to conquer the market but failed to gain customers trust:

 - BETAMAX lost to VHS.